 I have never eaten proper Southern biscuits.
 Probably because I have never been south of the Mason-Dixon Line.
 I might not even recognize the difference between proper biscuits and improper ones.
-I can't think of any establishments I frequent that serve biscuits, plain or topped with gravy.
+I can't think of any restaurants I go to that serve biscuits, plain or topped with gravy.
 Nobody I know claims to be a Biscuit Maker Extraordinaire.

 Fans of Oprah gave her grief over her biscuit-making scene in "Beloved" many years ago.
 One woman told her flat out, "You are making your biscuits wrong."
-Apparently 'wrong' is relative, though, since there are as many variations on biscuit recipes as there are on, well, just about any other regional specialty.
+Apparently 'wrong' is relative, though, since there are as many variations on biscuit recipes as there are on, well, everything else.
 The elders in my family have passed down several of these recipes that must be made a certain way; anyone who does not make them this way is automatically an idiot.

 Or so they say.

-Since the article's author insisted that Northerners can make good biscuits (am I a Northerner? a Westerner? a Californian, which seems to be its own category?), I decided to see for myself, though I had no intention of drowning perfectly good biscuits in fat-choked sausage gravy.
-My sweet tooth usually prevails anyway, so I figured maple syrup would drown them just as well as gravy, and I had a hankering for Boston baked beans, which I sort of associate with all things Southern and biscuit-like.
-I realize Boston is north of the Mason-Dixon Line, but what could be more stereotypically Southern than cooking beans in a vat of salt pork and molasses?
+The article's author insisted that Northerners can make good biscuits (am I a Northerner? a Westerner? a Californian, which seems to be its own category?), so I decided to see for myself, though I had no intention of drowning perfectly good biscuits in fat-choked sausage gravy.
+My sweet tooth usually prevails anyway, so I figured maple syrup would drown them just as well as gravy, and I had a hankering for baked beans, which I sort of associate with all things Southern and biscuit-like.

 One thing's for sure: biscuits really are easy.
 I used regular old AP flour and regular old unsalted butter.
 I used my food processor to cut in nearly frozen butter (Oprah's very vocal fan must be horrified right now) and had dough ready in under 5 minutes.
 I let it rest for 30 minutes as directed, and got what I think are pretty proper biscuits out of the oven.